uiuc-hpc/lci/README.md

 ## Write an LCI program

 Read [this short paper](https://arxiv.org/abs/2503.15400) to understand the high-level interface design of LCI.

 See `examples` and `tests` for some example code.

+Check out the [API documentation](https://uiuc-hpc.github.io/lci/) for more details.

 ## LICENSE
 See LICENSE file.